 With so much hype surrounding the metaverse and the launch of new virtual environments within this space, there is often a lack of acknowledgement for existing in-game environments, which have operated in the ‘metaverse’ for years already.
 Games offer a place for friends, family and strangers alike, to connect, chat and immerse themselves in real-time, matching the purpose of the metaverse.

 Advertisers can connect with gaming audiences in real-time, introducing the opportunity for gamers to speak about a given advertisement with a peer after seeing it.
 For example friends may choose to book tickets for a movie, after seeing an in-game billboard advertising it.
 In-game ad-placements also have the added benefit of achieving a higher SOV, as only one placement is usually in view at a time, compared to multiple across web or social media.

 Gamers demand authenticity from brands and can smell a lack of it from a mile off.
 Therefore it’s important for advertisers to ensure the content of their advertisements respect gaming culture and resonate well with gamers, without patronising or stereotyping them.

 Advertisers must also consider which type of gamer best fits their target demographic, which can help determine the best place and ad-formats to use in-order to best capture the correct audience.

-If you’d like to engage with gaming audiences globally with custom, interactive and attention grabbing ad-placements, contact a member of our regional sales teams using the email addresses below:
+If you’d like to engage with gaming audiences globally with custom, interactive and attention grabbing ad-placements, get in touch using the email address below and we'll connect you with a member of our regional sales teams: